 The Board consists of seven members, including two women, and complies with minimum female representation on the Board as required by current legislation.
 The company intends to continue to comply with subsequent application requirements introduced by the Law of 17 January 2011 relating to the equal representation of men and women in governance bodies.
-The table below summarises the changes in the composition of the Board that have taken place during the last financial year and until the date of preparation of this document (31 January 2014):
+At its meeting of 6 November 2014, the Board carried out an assessment of its operation and its work, with no specific issues being raised.